-I’m not a sociologist yet very engaged in the field through my social media work since many years – see me post how I got involved.
-I noticed a significant development that I want to share with you.
+I’m not a sociologist yet very engaged in the field through my social media work since many years – see my post how I got involved.
+And so I noticed a significant development that I want to share with you.

 Our society is experiencing one of the greatest evolutionary steps in human history

 ~3,000 BC.
 About 5,000 years ago for the first time mankind evolved into a society.
-Egypt was the birthplace of a society never seen before.
+Initially Mesopotamia but then really Egypt became the birthplace of a society never seen before.
 Cities were built, trade was created and business developed like never before.
+It was the beginning of an all new way to live and work together and beginning of specialization.
+Mankind began to change for ever.
+The Egyptian model spread in different speed and different intensity across the planet.

-~ 1,800 AD.
-About 200 years ago mankind went through yet another dramatic change bigger and faster than any change before: Industrialization.
+~ 1,700 AD.
+About 300 years ago mankind went through yet another dramatic change bigger and faster than any change before: Industrialization.
 Technology came into our everyday lives, transportation of goods and people around the world was all of a sudden possible.
 Financial wealth of an average worker was as great as a kings rich several hundred years ago.
-We doubled average live expectancy and cut work load in half.
+We experienced a dramatic increase in average live expectancy and cut work load in half.
 We created technology that wasn’t even part of the most remote fictions.
 In just 200 years we changed the face of earth more than in the 50,000 years before that.
+Many of the tasks that required very hard working people, could now be performed by machines and even better, faster and with way more strength.

 Social Capital Development